nickrfer/react-tdd/README.md

 # react-tdd
-A repository for doing the exercies from the "React - Mastering Test and Behavior Driven Development" udemy course.
+A repository for doing the exercises from the "React - Mastering Test and Behavior Driven Development" udemy course.